 ALL ABOUT REP

-OUR MISSION STATEMENT
+THIS WAS REP’S MISSION STATEMENT

 To honor the traditional Republican legacy of conservation and natural resource protection by encouraging and empowering our fellow Republicans to advance that same stewardship ethic today, as we work diligently to safeguard the air, water, land, wildlife, climate, and other natural systems that sustain and enhance life on earth.

-In April of that year, three Republican women, Aurie Kryzuda (CA), Martha Marks (IL), and Kim O’Keefe (FL), met for the first time at an environmental conference in Maryland.
+In April of 1995, three Republican women, Aurie Kryzuda (CA), Martha Marks (IL), and Kim O’Keefe (FL), met for the first time at an environmental conference in Maryland.
 As they got to know one another, they decided there was a need for a GOP environmental organization and set out to make it happen.
 Thanks to the energy they brought to their new project, by autumn the name Republicans for Environmental Protection already had burst into the American consciousness.

 Through individual word-of-mouth efforts, REP’s visibility and membership grew quickly across the country.
 Journalists began writing clever “man bites dog” stories.
 People of all parties cheered the notion of a genuine environmental organization for Republican voters.
 Especially since that organization and its members announced their intention to improve GOP policies.
 And aimed to persuade GOP elected officials to be better stewards.
 And began advocating for the GOP to fully protect America’s air, water, climate, public lands, and wildlife.